 Consent Solicitation.
 Embassy is concurrently herewith soliciting consents (the "Consent Solicitation") from the holders of its 10 7/8% Senior Subordinated Notes due 2002 (the "10 7/8% Notes") and its 8 3/4% Senior Subordinated Notes due 2000 (the "8 3/4% Notes") to certain indenture amendments to permit the consummation of the Distribution.
 The Distribution, as structured, is conditioned upon the consent to such indenture amendments by holders of a majority of the outstanding aggregate principal amount of the 10 7/8% Notes and by holders of a majority of the outstanding aggregate principal amount of the 8 3/4% Notes.
 See "The Distribution--Conditions; Termination."
-The Consent Solicitation will be made only by means of a consent solicitation satement.
-Certain anticipated terms and conditions of the Consent Solicitation."
+The Consent Solicitation will be made only by means of a consent solicitation statement.
+Certain anticipated terms and conditions of the Consent Solicitations are summarized below.
+See "The Distribution--Consent Solicitation."

 Tax Consequences.
 For federal income tax purposes, it is expected that the Embassy Distribution and the Distribution will each qualify as a tax-free distribution under Section 355 of the Internal Revenue Code of 1986, as amended (the "Code").
 For a more detailed discussion of the tax consequences of the Distribution to the holders of Promus Common Stock, see "The Distribution--Federal Income Tax Aspects of the Distribution."
-For a description of the consequences to Harrah's Entertainment, PHC and their stockholders if either the Embassy Distribution --Certain Special Considerations--Certain Tax Considerations."
+For a description of the consequences to Harrah's Entertainment, PHC and their stockholders if either the Embassy Distribution or the Distribution were not to qualify as tax-free, see "The Distribution--Certain Special Considerations--Certain Tax Considerations."